-With all the different sections of the Seder, there’s one anomaly – Urchatz.
-It starts with ו – “and”.
+Out of all the sections of the Seder, there’s one anomaly – Urchatz.
+It starts with ו – “and.”
 Unlike all the other standalone titles, it is attached to the previous section of Kadesh.
 We say kiddush, and we wash our hands, like all year round.

 And yet it seems counterintuitive.
 Like a doctor sanitizes before seeing a patient, wouldn’t you expect to clean yourself before making kiddush?

 R’ Moshe Feinstein explains that we have to kickstart our lives with good deeds despite the fact we still carry baggage.